-The policy is out of step with most other local education authorities.
 Given its serious legal flaws, failure to respond satisfactorily will see the Institute pursue a claim for judicial review.

-It comes as parents across Britain are increasingly concerned that inappropriate sex education is being taught in lessons about 'relationships'.
+It comes as parents across Great Britain are increasingly concerned that inappropriate sex education is being taught in lessons about 'relationships'.

 The All About Me programme is used in over 200 Warwickshire primary schools.
-It contains assertions likely to mislead teachers and pupils, such as transgender children "have the right to use whichever toilet or changing room they feel most comfortable using".
-It also encourages schools not to inform parents if their children will be sharing rooms overnight with pupils of the opposite sex.
+It contains assertions likely to mislead teachers and pupils, such as "transgender children have the right to use whichever toilet or changing room they feel most comfortable using".
+It also encourages schools not to inform parents if their children are sharing rooms overnight with pupils of the opposite sex.

 Materials designed for use in lessons promote LGBT issues and include gratuitously graphic sexual images.
 But they make no reference to marriage - something required by law.

-Compulsory Relationships Education lessons for primary pupils and Relationships and Sex Education for secondary pupils will begin from September 2020.
+From September 2020 there will be compulsory Relationships Education lessons for primary pupils in England, and Relationships and Sex Education for secondary pupils.
+Northern Ireland is not affected.

 Most of the content should be uncontroversial as it addresses areas such as bullying and friendships.
-However, LGBT activists and groups selling sex education materials are pushing to include highly contentious and inappropriate content.
+However, LGBT activists and groups selling sex education materials have pushed to include highly contentious and inappropriate content.